 The Milwaukee Public Museum, one of the largest in the United States, is a museum of human and natural history providing a dynamic and stimulating environment for learning, with something to excite and challenge visitors with a diversity of interests.

-MPM hosts more than 700,000 visitors per year and is conveniently located in downtown Milwaukee, just minutes from the interstate.
+MPM hosts approximately one-half million visitors per year and is conveniently located in downtown Milwaukee, just minutes from the interstate.

 From its modest beginnings in 1882, the Milwaukee Public Museum has grown considerably, with its current collections containing more than 4.5 million specimens.
 Permanent exhibits are contained in three and a half floors of exhibit area, with additional space for traveling and temporary exhibits.
 Tour the Museum's 150,000 square feet of exhibit space to visit Africa, Asia, Europe, the Arctic, South and Middle America, the Pacific Islands and a Costa Rican Rainforest.